rish15/api-request-logger/README.md

 ```

 ##### changing log level
-In the .env file or any configuration file that your app uses, export an env variable LOG_LEVL=level where level is the log levels supported by winston.
+In the .env file or any configuration file that your app uses, export an env variable LOG_LEVEL=level where level is the log levels supported by winston.
 By default log level is set to ```info```
 ```.env
 LOG_LEVEL=debug
 ```